chris110408/react_pawid/pawid/README.md

+this application will be write by typescript and graphql later

 build with create react app and use the idea of inject saga and reducer of react-boilerplate

 I used a hackathons api server to host the backend rest api.
 I modifed it to use ES6 feature  and by using the asyncMiddleWare we could  use async await generator